How do I see a Counselor at Berkeley City College?

 - Clearing Probation/Dismissal Holds (i.e., Academic and Progress).

-- Filing Matriculation Waivers (i.e., Students who completed assessment at a non-Peralta college; students with prior coursework in English and Mathematics)
+- Filing Matriculation Waivers (i.e. Students who completed assessment at a non-Peralta college; students with prior coursework in English and Mathematics, students who have earned a higher education degree).

 Dealing with Prerequisite Holds